 Many BOFs don't turn into WGs for a variety of reasons.
 A common problem is that not enough people can agree on a focus for the work.
 Another typical reason is that the work wouldn't end up being a standard -- if, for example, the document authors don't really want to relinquish change control to a WG.
 (We'll discuss change control later in this document.)
-Only two meetings of a BOF can be scheduled on a particular subject; either a WG has to form, or the topic should be dropped.
+Only two meetings of a BOF can be scheduled on a particular subject; either a WG has to form or the topic should be dropped.

-5. New to the IETF?
+7. New to the IETF and Coming to a Meeting?
 STOP HERE!
 (Temporarily)